-Cannabis protesters gathered outside Wall Township city hall to voice their anger with the town’s decision to ban cannabis facilities in its ordinance passed in May.
+NJ Cannabis protesters gathered outside Wall Township city hall to voice anger with the town’s for banning cannabis stores in its May ordinance.

-The protest was organized by Wall resident Keith Hunsinger who cited the 62 percent majority by which Wall voters supported the legalization of cannabis as evidence that the town should allow related businesses.
-Hunsinger said they instituted the five-year ban on cannabis facilities, but hopes his cannabis protests will change that.
+The protest was organized by Wall resident Keith Hunsinger.
+He cited the 62 percent majority by Wall voters supporting cannabis as evidence the town should allow related businesses.
+Hunsinger said they instituted the five-year ban on cannabis stores.
+But he hopes his cannabis protests will change that.

 “If the voters voted yes, there’s no reason why we can’t have a dispensary,” Hunsinger said.
-He listed the opposition of the township’s Republican Committee members to Governor Phil Murphy, a Democrat, as a potential reason why they voted against it.
+He listed the township’s Republican Committee members versus Governor Phil Murphy, a Democrat, as why they voted against it.

 He said that while the committee members are Republicans, cannabis reform should be non-partisan.

-Among the protestors was Lincoln Gratton, who has been a medical cannabis user since 2019 and a recreational user before that.
+Among the protestors was Lincoln Gratton.
+He has been a medical cannabis user since 2019 and a recreational user before that.

 “I’m not trying to set up a million-dollar empire or anything like that.
 I’m just trying to take care of my family,” he said.